 A nine-year gap between the first and the second time is a lot for something that was very good.
 While I was browsing for a dessert idea for New Year's Eve, I chanced upon my La Cucina Italiana December 2002 issue full of handwritten tabs.
 Exactly 9 years ago, I prepared this dessert for myself and my husband at home on our New Year's Eve dinner.
 That was a lifetime ago.
-No Riccardo yet, no Sofia yet.
+No kids yet.
 There was just me, my husband and our dog.

 I have a growing collection of recipes to share but I bypassed all of them as soon as I had these toast cups.
 I had to share it with anyone who's listening to try these for breakfast.
 I cooked them twice this week.
 They were that good.